-Certain U.S. citizens and long-term residents who relinquish their citizenship or give up their right to lawful permanent residence in the United States (expatriation) may be subject to an exit tax.
-The tax is figured as if the person had disposed of all his or her property on the day before the date of expatriation, and is imposed on gains in excess of USD 711,000 (2018 amount, indexed for inflation).
+Certain US citizens and long-term residents who relinquish their citizenship or give up their right to lawful permanent residence in the United States (expatriation) may be subject to an exit tax.
+The tax is figured as if the person had disposed of all their property on the day before the date of expatriation, and is imposed on gains in excess of USD725,000 (2019 amount, indexed for inflation).
 Special rules apply to certain classes of property.
-Different rules applied for expatriations occurring before June 17, 2008.
+Different rules applied for expatriations occurring before 17 June 2008.

-If an individual who was subject to the exit tax subsequently makes a gift or bequest to a U.S. citizen or resident, the recipient is subject to a special transfer tax on the amount received.
-The tax is assessed at the highest gift or estate tax rate then in effect (currently 35 percent).
-The transfer tax is reduced by any foreign gift or estate tax paid, and is not due if the amount is reported by the donor on a timely-filed U.S. gift or estate tax return.
+If an individual who was subject to the exit tax subsequently makes a gift or bequest to a US citizen or resident, the recipient is subject to a special transfer tax on the amount received.
+The tax is assessed at the highest gift or estate tax rate then in effect (currently 40 percent).
+The transfer tax is reduced by any foreign gift or estate tax paid, and is not due if the amount is reported by the donor on a timely-filed US gift or estate tax return.

 Residents of the United States who are beneficiaries or grantors of foreign trusts may have reporting requirements with respect to those trusts.
 Failure to provide the required information can lead to substantial penalties.

-U.S. persons are required to report information regarding their interest in foreign financial accounts if the balance in all such accounts exceeds USD 10,000, on any day during the year.
+US persons are required to report information regarding their interest in foreign financial accounts if the balance in all such accounts exceeds USD10,000, on any day during the year.
 No tax is assessed on the account balances, but significant penalties can be assessed for non-disclosure.
-The report is made on FinCEN Report 114, Report of Foreign Bank and Financial Accounts, commonly referred to as the FBAR, which is due on April 15 of the following year, with an automatic six-month extension available (the same due dates as the individual income tax return; however forms for 2015 and prior were due June 30 of the following year with no extensions).
-This form is not included with the federal individual income tax return; rather it must be filed electronically with the U.S. Treasury Department.
+The report is made on FinCEN Form 114, Report of Foreign Bank and Financial Accounts, commonly referred to as the FBAR, which is due on 15 April of the following year, with an automatic 6-month extension available (the same due dates as the individual income tax return).
+This form is not included with the federal individual income tax return; rather it must be filed electronically with the US Treasury Department.